Kaef/ulisp-esp/README.md

   * try the simpleRead example from PS2Kbd library (the keyboard should work).

 * 2019-02: extend SYMBOLTABLESIZE to 32kBytes, extend the number of long symbols (no restrictions), UNTESTED! (wrote a #warning message in the sources)

+* 2019-02: added (ls) command to list the files from the sd-card (see below: Chap.
+Added functions)

 * 2019-01-27: moved ulisp-esp V. 2.5 to subdirectory ulisp-2.5-esp, renamed ulisp-esp.ino to ulisp-2.5-esp.ino
 * 2019-01-27: adding new ulisp-features done by David becomes a heavy task I decided to work another way: I'll use David's 'official' ulisp version and redo my esp32 patches (PSRAM support, esp32-deepsleep, sdcard-pin-configuration)